Emulation of cosmological mass maps with conditional generative adversarial networks: Sky convergence maps dataset

-The data used in this work is the non-tomographic training and testing set as in~\citep{fluri2019kids}, without noise and intrinsic alignments.
-The simulation grid consisted of $57$ different cosmologies assuming a flat $\Lambda$CDM universe.
-Each of these $57$ configurations was run with different values of $\Omega_m$ and $\sigma_8$, resulting in the parameter grid shown in Figure \ref{fig:kids}.
-The projected matter distribution was pixelised into images of size $128 \mbox{ px} \times 128 \mbox{ px}$, which correspond to $5 \mbox{ deg} \times 5 \mbox{ deg}$ of the sky.
-Eventually, the resulting dataset consists of $57$ sets of $12'000$ sky convergence maps for a total of $684'000$ samples.
-The dataset was split into a training and test set in the following way: $11$ cosmologies were selected for the test set and the remaining $46$ cosmologies were assigned to the training set, as depicted in Figure \ref{fig:kids} (left).
-This split was used to ensure that the model could interpolate to unseen cosmologies.
+The dataset is split into a training and test set in the following way: $11$ cosmologies ($132'000$ samples) are selected for the test set, and the remaining $46$ cosmologies ($552'000$ samples) are assigned to the training set, as depicted in Figure~\ref{fig:grid_test_train}.
+This split is used to ensure that the model could interpolate to unseen cosmologies.
 At evaluation time, we use the cosmologies from the test set to validate the interpolation ability of our network.
-Eventually, the training set was augmented by random rotations and flips.
+In the following sections, we show detailed summary statistics for the cosmologies marked with letters A,B,C, and D. We make the dataset publicly available.\footnote{\url{https://zenodo.org/record/4646764}}